-One of the most useful tools for saving for retirement is an employer-sponsored 401(k) plan.
-For many individuals, these retirement services are one of the most attractive elements of full-time employment.
-It is typically the case the employers will allow workers to contribute to 401(k)s from each paycheck.
-Additionally, a large number of employers will match employee contributions up to a certain point.
+One of the most useful tools for saving for retirement is an employer-sponsored 401(k) plan, which is often a perk for full-time employees.
+Typically, employers will allow workers to contribute to the plan from each paycheck, and a large number of employers will also match employee contributions up to a certain point.
 The funds in your 401(k) are often invested in a combination of assets, including stock.
 The assets selected for your 401(k) are often left to the discretion of the fund manager being employed by your business.
-That being said, if you have done your research and are intent on selecting specific stocks to complement your 401(k), it is highly possible that this particular tool will become the go-to resource for your needs.

 Most 401(k) plans rely on diversification to balance risk and ensure retirement income that meets employee expectations.
 This is why 401(k) plan managers invest in bonds, individual stock and mutual funds, among other investment types.
 Employees might be allowed to select how they want their 401(k) funds invested, but often this choice is between long-term, aggressive investment strategies and more short-term, conservative options.
 Only in a handful of cases can employees choose individual stocks or investments for their 401(k)s.

 In some cases, employers choose 401(k) plans for their employees that offer the option of choosing individual stocks.
 However, this may only apply to a set percentage of the funds in the plan.
 The plan may still require employees to diversify or invest in more than one stock, thus limiting how much they can put into a single company's stock.
 If your employer offers a 401(k) with this high degree of employee control, you will take on added responsibility for your retirement income if you choose to exercise it.